Centennial High School (Tennessee): Theatre

 The Centennial Theatre program operates under the name Center Stage Productions.
 Each year, the crew produces a fall play and a spring musical.
 The theatre program also sponsors a chapter of the International Thespian Society, an honor society for theatre students.

 Special programs

 WIT Center

 Williamson's Information Technology Center of Excellence at Centennial High School launched in fall 2014.
 The center is part of a collaboration between Williamson County Schools and Columbia State Community College.

 The center includes classes in networking, computer programming, web development, application design for both computers and mobile devices, and robotics.
 Students enrolled in these classes earn college credit for the courses in addition to credits toward high school graduation.

 Cosmetology Center

 Centennial is the only Williamson County high school that offers a cosmetology program.
 Students earn class credit that can be transferred to several cosmetology schools in the southeast.
 Additionally, students can accrue state board hours for post-secondary credit.

 Athletics

 TSSAA-sanctioned sports

 Centennial offers the following TSSAA-sanctioned teams.
-No teams have won a state championship, but the boys' soccer team has won a single state runner-up title and the 2015 football team won the school’s first ever region championship.